USM4/ft_transcendence/README.md

 2. create a new friend request instance where we set to_user = the user whom the request will be sent to ,
 3. from_user will be the user who is sending the request i.e request.user or current user
 -> source : [text](https://medium.com/analytics-vidhya/add-friends-with-689a2fa4e41d)

+**Accept Friend Request**

+1. we get the request id of the request we are going to accept
+2. also we make sure that to_user of the request is the current user i.e the user whom the request is sent is the current user accesing the request ,
+3. then we add the current user to from_user’s ( the user who sent the request) friends field
+4. we also add the from_user to the current user’s friends field